hoanganh1999/Tutorital.md/CodingTutorial1.md

     }
 }

-# 3. Combining everthing together
+# 3. Combining everything together
 - Add the scipt to the player by dragging the script in the add component section of the player.
 - Change the speed of the player to 10 under the Inspector window.
 - Test the character's movement by pressing any arrow key.